infinum/frontend-handbook/JavaScript/Angular.md

 **Prefer interface over type**

-When defining data structures, prefer using interfaces instead of types.
-Use types only for things for which interfaces cannot be used—unions of different types.
+When defining data structures, prefer using interfaces over types.
+Use types only for those things for which interfaces cannot be used—unions of different types.

 ``` typescript
 // bad